fbpx

 Upwardly Global Partners and Collaborators Take Action

-In response to the emerging humanitarian crisis, we activated our employer network of nearly 60 employers and convened a session of our DEI Working Group to help orient the business community on the conflict, including what to expect on American soil, the situation unfolding abroad, and how employers have the unique ability to activate their resources and open their pipelines to this population.
+In response to the emerging humanitarian crisis, we activated our employer network of nearly 60 employers and convened a session of our Employer Working Group to help orient the business community on the conflict, including what to expect on American soil, the situation unfolding abroad, and how employers have the unique ability to activate their resources and open their pipelines to this population.

 The response was great, and we have had active conversations with dozens of companies to better track employer trends both in Europe and North America.
 Upwardly Global is now actively engaging over 30 corporations to explore ways to support Ukrainians.